- Immunoelectrophoresis refers to precipitation in agar under an electric field.

 - Agarose gel is prepared on a glass slide put in a horizontal position.

-- Using sample template, wells are borne on the application zone carefully.
+- Using the sample template, wells are borne on the application zone carefully.

 - The sample is diluted 2:3 with protein diluent solution (20μl antigen solution +10 μl diluent).